dataviscourse/tutorials/lectures/lecture-maps.md

 But let's get to how we can visualize data on top of maps with D3.
 Generally, there are two approaches:

  1. **Data Maps**: If you want to present data on an abstract map, e.g., only showing counties or state borders, D3 is the way to go!
-Data maps are mostly used for when you want to communicate trends and let users compar between different areas.
-In these maps you have full control over how the maps is colored, and how to encode information onto the map.
+Data maps are mostly used for when you want to communicate trends and let users compare between different areas.
+In these maps you have full control over how the map is colored, and how to encode information onto the map.
 Typically, you can't zoom in to show more detail.
  2. **Street Map with Data**: If you want to show something in the context of a real street map, your best bet is to use something like the [Google Maps API](https://developers.google.com/maps/?hl=en) - [here's an example of how it's used with D3](http://bl.ocks.org/mbostock/899711), or the [OpenStreetMap API](http://wiki.openstreetmap.org/wiki/API).
 You can use D3 to draw things on top of those, but you'll mainly work with the API provided by the vendor.
 This is great if you need multiple levels of zoom, and if you really care about the position of an item, for example, if you visualize the ratings of a restaurant, it is convenient to also show it's exact location.

 We'll be taking about both street maps and data maps, giving examples of how to go about using each one.